 - Do X-rays to find early signs of damage to joints and bones

 If your GP is suspicious that you have RA, you will be referred to a rheumatology specialist.
-Your GP may consider prescribing you medications to help reduced the symptoms of pain and stiffness, although these do not necessarily supress the disease.
+Your GP may consider prescribing you medications to help reduced the symptoms of pain and stiffness, although these do not necessarily suppress the disease.
 A rheumatology specialist would discuss management options with you, which may include medication, alongside other therapies such as physiotherapy, occupation therapy and self-help techniques (see under living with arthritis).

 For more information on rheumatoid arthritis, please see “About arthritis – Rheumatoid Arthritis”

 There are many other conditions that can effect your joints, and the soft tissues that support them.
 For more information on these, please see under “About Arthritis”.
 This list is in no-way exhaustive, so if you do have any concerns regarding your health, you should discuss this with your GP.